stidsborg/Cleipnir.ResilientFunctions/README.md

 # Cleipnir's Resilient Functions
-**Realizing the saga-pattern by simply providing a way to ensure your code gets run - until you say it is done!**
+**Realizing the saga-pattern by providing a simple way to ensure your code gets run - until you say it is done!**

 Resilient Functions is a simple and intuitive .NET framework for managing the execution of functions which must complete in their entirety despite: failures, restarts, deployments, versioning etc.